bruceravel/demeter/documentation/Artemis/plot/vpaths.rst

    A plot with the overlapping paths made into a single VPath

-The VPath is made by marking the contributing paths and choosing :menuselection:Actions --> Make VPath`.
+The VPath is made by marking the contributing paths, then choosing :menuselection:`Actions --> Make VPath`.
 You will be prompted for a name for the VPath.
 This name will be used to identify the VPath in a plot.
 The VPath is then inserted into the list of the VPaths tab.